jrom876/sciCalc/README.md

 # sciCalc
-A simple, expandable UI written in C for calculating various scientific values of use to the RF Hardware Engineer.
+A simple, expandable user interface (UI) written in C for calculating various scientific values of use to the RF Hardware Engineer.

 It contains:

-      executables to test each .c file;
+      executables to test each .c file

-      a main executable UI;
+      a main executable UI

-      2 different makefile versions.
+      2 different makefile versions

 To run main in the ubuntu linux terminal, type the following: